 According to our latest Placement Report, graduates of our AVM program are earning an average wage of $23.97 per hour, just six months after graduation!

-The LATI Aviation Department has received the Federal Aviation Administration (FAA) Certificate of Excellence Diamond Award for five consecutive years.
+The Lake Area Technical College Aviation Department has received the Federal Aviation Administration (FAA) Certificate of Excellence Diamond Award for five consecutive years.
 This incentive program is meant to encourage aviation maintenance employees and employers to participate aggressively in available maintenance training.
 The Diamond Award is the highest award granted by the FAA for aviation maintenance technicians.

 Professional Fixed Wing Pilot

-Lake Area Tech’s new 18-month Professional Fixed Wing Pilot Associate of Applied Science degree is designed for students interested in a career in the professional pilot industry.
+Lake Area Technical College’s new 18-month Professional Fixed Wing Pilot Associate of Applied Science degree is designed for students interested in a career in the professional pilot industry.
 The program will prepare individuals to apply technical knowledge and skills to the field of aviation relative to employment as a professional fixed-wing pilot.
 Students will be trained in the areas of: aerodynamics, private pilot simulation, private pilot flight training, private pilot ground school, aviation safety, federal air regulations, instrument rating ground/simulation/flight, commercial pilot ground/flight training, instrument instructor ground/flight training, airspace systems, airspace operations, and flight instructor ground/flight training.
-Professional pilots often own and manage their own business however, other career possibilities include employment with corporate flight departments, charter or cargo operators, agricultural flying, flight schools, or with a government agency or military service.
+Professional pilots often own and manage their own business however, other career possibilities include employment in the following areas: aerial survey, aerial photography, corporate aviation, cargo, air ambulance, aerial application, and with airlines.

 The Professional Fixed Wing Pilot program will include a combination of classroom instruction, simulation lab experiences, and flight training.
-The program will also utilize the Watertown Regional Airport and Lake Area Tech training facilities for flight training.
+The program will also utilize the Watertown Regional Airport and Lake Area Technical College training facilities for flight training.